 If you’re looking for some of the best ESL kindergarten games, then you’re certainly in the right place.
-We have the top 20 to try out today, along with lesson plan ideas and a whole lot more.
+We have the best ones to try out today, along with lesson plan ideas and a whole lot more.
 Have some fun with your kindy kids who are learning English.

 ESL Kindergarten Activities and Games

 Are you ready to get into the Kindergarten ESL activities?
 Keep on reading for the best 20 of them.

 #1: ESL Kindergarten Flashcard Games

 I LOVE to use flashcards in my ESL classes for kids.
 They are probably one of the most under-utilized teaching tools in my opinion.
-There are just so many things you can do with them and they’re source of a ton of great ESL kindergarten games.
+There are just so many things you can do with them and they’re a source of a ton of great ESL kindergarten games.
 Here are some of the best ideas: